Ski Turns: An Expert Guide To Ski Turn Types And Techniques

 - Line/displacement; how much do you want to move across the hill, and which way do you want to be facing when you get there?

-We choose our turns based on these goals so we can get down the mountain with control and fluidity.
+These goals guide what sort of turns we make to get down the mountain with control and fluidity.

 How do we turn?